Symphony No. 1 (Brahms): Musical elements

 The symphony begins with a broad introduction wherein three key elements are heard simultaneously: the low drumming, the rising figure in the strings, and the falling figure in the winds.
 This introduction was constructed after the remainder of the piece had been scored.
 The Allegro section of the movement is a large orchestral sonata, wherein musical ideas are stated, developed, and restated with altered relationships among them.

 The second and third movements are lighter in tone and tension than the first and last movements.
 The slow movement, Andante sostenuto, exhibits gentle lyricism through three sections, the third of which is a new treatment of the themes from the first.
 The long violin solo is reminiscent of some of Beethoven's later works: the late quartets and Missa Solemnis.
 The third, scherzo-like movement, has an easy spirit yet is full of complex rhythms and interwoven textures.

 The fourth movement begins with a slow introduction, where a new melody competes with "gloomy dramatic rhetoric".
 In the Più andante section, the horns and timpani introduce a tune that Brahms heard from an Alpine shepherd with the words, "High on the hill, deep in the dale, I send you a thousand greetings!"
 This movement contains melodies reminiscent of Beethoven's Ninth Symphony.
-The last section—Allegro non troppo, ma con brio—contains a grand melody in a major key, as the novel, Beethoven-like main subject of the grand finale.
+The last section—Allegro non troppo, ma con brio—contains a grand melody in a major key, as the novel, Beethoven-like main subject of the grand finale (Think of Beethoven's Fifth Symphony, also starting in C minor and ending in the major).